Abdi inquest hears testimony from arresting officer

-The coroner's inquest looking at the circumstances surrounding the death of Abdirahman Abdi following an altercation with Ottawa police will hear testimony from the arresting officers on Wednesday as further details emerge through documents filed about the moments leading up to the violent arrest.
+The coroner's inquest looking at the circumstances surrounding the death of Abdirahman Abdi following an altercation with Ottawa police heard testimony from one of the arresting officers on Wednesday as further details emerge through documents filed about the moments leading up to the violent arrest.

 The agreed statement of facts filed as an inquest exhibit provides more details about what happened after Abdi left the Bridgehead and his violent arrest that was captured on video that resulted in criminal charges against one of the officers who was acquitted.